Developer Quickstart

 Create some first instances in Carrot app by logging to Django Admin panel http://localhost:8000/admin/

-(using the credentials in the last step).
-Following this order, fill out the required information to create new Data Partner
+- Following this order, fill out the required information to create new instance of

 .